 Mastering is where everything you’ve done so far comes together.

-It’s the step in the process where your song gets the final finish it needs to fit in alongside other competing tracks in your listeners’ libraries.
+After you’re done mixing, you’ll have what’s called your “mixdown.”
+Mastering is the step in the process where your mixdown gets the final finish it needs to fit in alongside other competing tracks in your listeners’ libraries.

 If you understand the basics of mastering you can get a better final product by applying key techniques during your mix.